eg22453/MongooseCRUD/README.md

 # MongooseCRUD
-A basic, barebones CRUD application that demonstrates the use of the Mongoose ODM and the basic HTTP methods including PUT, POST, DELETE, GET.
+A basic, barebones CRUD application that demonstrates the use of the Mongoose ORM and the basic HTTP methods including PUT, POST, DELETE, GET.
+Using the Postman web API testing application I was able to show the succesful connection from the cloud based MongoDB database to the routes and endpoints specified.

 ## Motivation